bytedance/TiktokBusinessPlugin/README.md

     // the requst object might change from to time, this field serves as a hint to Tiktok's server
     version: string; // 1.0 for the time being, tiktok will announce any updates if needed.
     timestamp: string; // unix epoch time, the string format of Date.now()
+    locale: en | fr | es; // if passed values other than the ones listed here, we will fallback to English

     // level 1 fields, which are required by all platforms
     // talk to your tiktok's business_platformentative to know which constant we are using for your platform